Who should be your AI project manager

 Managing external coordination

 Some AI projects include external stakeholders such as an AI partner and another IT supplier.
-Having various stakeholders demands a certain level of coordination between your organization, your AI partner and any other IT supplier.
+Having various stakeholders demands a certain level of coordination between your organization, your AI partner, and any other IT supplier.
 All of you will be working together on complementary aspects of your AI project, and it is important to have clarity in your project responsibilities and group communication.
-Drafting and finalization of contract, project followup, documentation or specifications are just some aspects of the AI project that require alignment.
+Drafting and finalization of the contract, project followup, documentation, or specifications are just some aspects of the AI project that require alignment.

 Having the potential to grow AI in your organization